ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 Being a Wild and Scenic River, with no light pollution, or interference of any kind by modern society, the colors in the sky can be so pure that they seem unnatural!
 If the weather permits, we often end the week with a bonfire on Saturday night to unwind and celebrate the week we have just finished.
 It is a great time to share together and seal the relationships that have developed over the course of the week as well as to say thank you and "until we meet again"!

-If you are thinking about coming to ATA Lodge next season in 2025, don't hesitate to reach out to find out what weeks still have availability.
+If you are thinking about coming to ATA Lodge next season in 2025, don't hesitate to reach out to find out what weeks we still have available.
 Some weeks are already full or almost full next year.
-But we do still have many great weeks available each month.
+But we do still have some space during many great weeks still available each month.

-Things change from week to week, with the different salmon species that come into the river at different times, and how that affects what happens both above and below the surface of the river.
-Feel free to email me at atalodge.wayne@gmail.com with any questions you may have and I'll point you to the best time of the season to come depending on what your priorities may be.
+Things change from week to week, with the different salmon species that come into the river at different times.
+This affects what happens both above and below the surface of the river.
+Feel free to email us at atalodge.wayne@gmail.com with any questions you may have and we will point you to the best time of the season to come depending on what your priorities may be.

 Come create your own "Fish Tales" next season at ATA Lodge!
 Because "Fish Stories" are not only told here...they are created here!!